ferdkuh/rlkart/README.md

 session.run(tf.global_variables_initializer())
 '''
 ## Short theoratical Background
+One problem with using deep learning in RL is that encountered states are often too similar to each other (highly correlated).
+One possible solution is to execute multiple asynchronous agents in parallel, each interacting with an instance of the environment independently of each other as i.e. the [asynchronous advantage actor-critic (A3C)](https://arxiv.org/pdf/1602.01783.pdf) algorithm.
+The A3C algorithm batches action selection and learning using queues, where actors sample from a shared policy by submitting a task to a predictor, which executes the policy and returns an action once it has accumulated enough tasks.
+[PAAC](https://arxiv.org/pdf/1705.04862.pdf) is a framework similar to A3C, but it uses only one copy of the parameters, hence parameter updates are performed synchronously, thus avoiding the possible of using an old policy while learning.

 ## Discussion and possible improvements of the current state
 * The provided weights were only trained with the current frame instead of the whole history of frames as in the original DQN paper, hence the velocity was probably hard/ impossible to learn (the implementation to use the average of 4 frames is already implemented but decommented)